knuthaug/blog.knuthaugen.no/web/_posts/2024-12-14-bringing-a-little-darkness-into-the-world.md

 * I learned the hard way that if you use svgs in an `<img>` element, you will get the default stroke colour on the svg, and it will not (at least not easily) be styled by a colour variable.
 By using the svgs directly with an `<svg>` tag, they can be styles easily with variables when switching modes.

-Dark mode/light mode can be achieved with little code both in css and javascript and does not need to complicate your webapp or code.
+Dark mode/light mode can be achieved with little code both in css and JavaScript and does not need to complicate your webapp or code.
 Hopefully you found it useful.